RyanCwynar/ryancwynar/projects.md

 An NFT project from 2022 which had a quite successful launch.
 ## Multi-Unit Renovation in Tallahassee
 It's not all software.
 I renovated my first property in Tallahassee, FL.
-## Learning Spanish
-Starting in 2021 I began learning how to speak Spanish.
-I'm now effectively fluent.
-## ParOne API and Interface
-Designed much of the MVP for ParOne.com from the CTO chair.

 ## SKULabs
 Was a staff engineer there for a little while
 ## Boastable